 Bram Cohen, a Python-language programmer, originally conceptualized torrents.
 This was back in 2001 when he worked on one of his final projects called MojoNation.
 Also called BitTorrent, it’s a method of distributing large data files via a peer-to-peer (P2P) file-sharing system.
 With this protocol, people can break down files into small loads of encrypted data.
 These are then divided into computers that run the same software.
 Cohen designed this to help users download files in a short period from several sources at once.
 The BitTorrent protocol is completely different from downloading at slow speeds.
 Then again, if the popularity of the file is high, the download speed goes with it.

 Torrenting allows a network of users to share and download any type of content.
 It all starts with a torrent file.
 The torrent file doesn’t have the actual content that you want to download.
 It only serves as an instruction on how to locate your desired content, which is directed to the torrent client.
 The BitTorrent clients are the programs you use to download using the BitTorrent protocol.
 They enable P2P file sharing on the internet.
-Popular torrent websites are The Pirate Bay and Kickass Torrents, where users visit to download their much-anticipated movies.
+If you’re looking for Popular torrent clients, here is a guide.
+The best torrent websites are The Pirate Bay and Kickass Torrents, where users visit to download their much-anticipated movies.

 Basic Torrenting Terms